-- Diversity-Diversity, Equity, and Inclusion is a top priority for the Sierra Club.
+- Equity-Equity, inclusion, and justice is a top priority for the Sierra Club.
 Do your best to authentically capture a wide variety of people during your assignment, including people of all age ranges, without tokenizing.
 Shots of children are always powerful, though somewhat difficult to capture (and especially require photo releases).
 And don't be afraid to throw a dog or something quirky into the mix every now and then! - Delivery and final file- It is important that you provide high-resolution photographs.
-Here are some tips on how to ensure the highest quality photos: - An 8-megapixel camera (as seen in the iPhone 5 or higher) shoots at 3264x2468 pixels.
-That is more than enough resolution for a photograph. - A current 1080p High Definition video frame is 1920x1080 pixels, and the best is for photos to be uncompressed and as large as possible. - + JPEG, TIFF, and PNG are acceptable formats. - Please provide images free of watermarks or heavy visual FX.
+Here are some tips on how to ensure the highest quality photos: - Current smartphones deliver high-quality images, 3264x2468 pixels and higher.
+That is more than enough resolution for a photograph for most common uses. - A current 1080p High Definition video frame is 1920x1080 pixels, and the best is for photos to be uncompressed and as large as possible. - + JPEG, TIFF, and PNG are acceptable formats. - + Please provide images free of watermarks or heavy visual FX, but do remember to keep any required attribution to the photographer as part of license and usage restrictions.